geektrust/coding-problem-artefacts/Ruby/README.md

 # Solution with Build files

-# Solution with Build files

-For Python we support only 1 build system
+For Ruby we support only 1 build system

 * [Rake](https://github.com/ruby/rake)